Temporary Withdrawal Re-Entry Process

 Step 4: Meet with Student Life

-One to two days after meeting with Student Counseling Services, you will meet with Dr. Wayne Young, Jr., Associate Vice Provost, Division of Student Life, or his designee, to complete a Student Life Student Support Plan.
-This meeting will be scheduled after a student meets with the Director of Student Counseling Services or his/her designee.
+One to two days after meeting with Student Counseling Services, you will meet with Desiree Nownes, Senior Director, Student Formation, or her designee, to complete a Student Life Student Support Plan.
+This meeting will be scheduled after a student meets with the Senior Director of Student Counseling Services or his/her designee.
 The Student Support Plan will include recommendations from Student Counseling Services and is an agreement between the University and the student.
 Students will be asked to agree to a student support plan and a limited release of information at this meeting.

 Students have different start and end dates to their semesters and deadlines determined on a case by case basis.